One Heavenly Night

 One Heavenly Night is a 1931 American pre-Code film, produced by Samuel Goldwyn, released through United Artists, and directed by George Fitzmaurice.

-The plot revolves around a poor-but-honest flower girl who agrees to impersonate an opera star.
 This film brought Goldwyn his worst reviews and largest financial loss ($300,000) since going independent in 1923.
 However, the profits from Whoopee!
 (1930) more than made up the difference.

+Plot

+A poor-but-honest flower girl agrees to impersonate an opera star.